j19sch/j19sch.github.io/posts/2023/20230225-the-three-axes-of-trouble-in-tesing-roles.md

 separate team: silos, hand-overs, etc
 BAs, Devs, Testers each with their own manager, project manager for the team

+---

-## Doing your job versus enabling your job
+# post 3: Doing your job as a tester versus enabling your job

+## Doing your job

+## Enabling your job (needs better word then enabling)

 ### Places along the axis